 Northrop Grumman Releases Fourth Quarter and Full-Year 2022 Financial Results

-FALLS CHURCH, Va., Jan.
-26, 2023 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation NOC has released its fourth quarter and full-year 2022 financial results.
-A copy of the earnings release has been furnished in the company's Form 8-K filing and is also available on the company's investor relations website at http://investor.northropgrumman.com.
+/EIN News/ -- FALLS CHURCH, Va., Jan.
+26, 2023 (GLOBE NEWSWIRE) -- Northrop Grumman Corporation (NYSE: NOC) has released its fourth quarter and full-year 2022 financial results.
+A copy of the earnings release has been furnished in the company’s Form 8-K filing and is also available on the company's investor relations website at http://investor.northropgrumman.com.

 As previously announced, Northrop Grumman will webcast its earnings conference call at 9 a.m.
 Eastern time today.
 A live audio broadcast of the conference call will be available on http://investor.northropgrumman.com.
 To listen to the call, go to the website at least 15 minutes before the call to register, download and install any needed audio software.